sanjana4khan/sanjana4khan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on PHP and JavaScript
+- I’m currently working at Ollyo
 - 🌱 I’m currently learning React